AdobeDocs/experience-manager-65.en/help/forms/using/employee-self-service-reference-site.md

 >[!NOTE]
 >
->Employee self-service use cases are available in both We.Finance and We.Gov reference sites.
-The examples, images, and descriptions used in the walkthroughs use We.Finance reference site.
-However, you can run these use cases and review artifacts using We.Gov as well.
-To do so, you must replace **we-finance** with **we-gov** in the mentioned URLs.
+>The examples, images, and descriptions used in the Employee self-service walkthrough use the We.Finance reference site.

 ## Conflict of interest questionnaire walkthrough {#conflict-of-interest-questionnaire-walkthrough}